TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 strength.

-**When weighing tags with curly braces or square brackets, stacking them has a multiplicative effect, rather than additive**.
+**When weighing tags with curly braces or square brackets, stacking them has a multiplicative effect, rather than additive.
+The multiplier is 1.05 per pair of brackets**.

 Tag-based prompts tends to lead to consistent designs.
 However, they come out stylistically different and less diverse than Prose-based